uscensusbureau/the-opportunity-project/pages/proposal.md

 # Problem Statement Submission
 {: .text-base-darkest }

-The problem statement submission for The Opportunity Project (TOP) summer/fall 2022 sprint cycle is now open.
+The problem statement submission for The Opportunity Project (TOP) summer/fall 2022 sprint cycle is now closed.
-**We are reviewing submissions on a rolling basis.
-The deadline to submit has been extended until April 8, 2022.**
+**The submission window for 2022 sprint problem statements has closed.**
 {: .font-sans-md }

 - Before you start drafting your problem statement proposal, please review the problem statement guidelines below.